erland-syafiq/vtmunc/README.md

 ## Description

-The VTMUNC Webapp serves as the online platform for the Virginia Tech Model United Nations Conference.
+The VTMUNC web application serves as the online platform for the Virginia Tech Model United Nations Conference.
 It provides a centralized space for participants and delegates to register, access committee information, and discover the benefits of joining VTMUNC.
 The web application is built using the ASP.NET MVC architecture.
+The web application is linked here: [vtmunc.org](https://vtmunc.org).

 ## Table of Contents